Lowick, Northumberland

 Lowick (/ˈlaʊɪk/) is a village in Northumberland, north east England.
 Lowick lies on the B6353 road, about 10 mi south of Berwick-upon-Tweed.
 The Anglican St John the Baptist's Parish Church dates from 1794, but a chapel was built in the 12th century by monks of Lindisfarne.
-The Grade II* listed Barmoor Castle, a castellated Tudor style country house is about a mile to the west of the village.
+The Grade II* listed Barmoor Castle, a castellated Tudor-style country house, is about a mile to the west of the village.

+Lowick, Northumberland should not be confused with Lowick, Northamptonshire.

 History

 Lowick appears in records in 1181 as Lowich, and in 1242 as Lowyc.
-The Roman era Devil's Causeway passes through the village.
-It was used by monks travelling from Lindisfarne to Durham.
+The Devil's Causeway Roman road passes through the village.
+It was later used by monks travelling from Lindisfarne to Durham.

 In 1851 the village had a population of 720 people, growing to 1,310 by 1891.

 Geography

 Lowick is on the B6353 road, about 10 mi southwest of Berwick-upon-Tweed and 11 mi east of Cornhill-on-Tweed, and 8.5 mi to the northeast of Wooler.
 Impure carboniferous limestone is found in the area.